Riverdale (American TV series): Filming

 Filming of the pilot began on March 14, 2016, and ended on March 31 in Vancouver, British Columbia.
 Production on the remaining 12 episodes of season one began on September 7, 2016, in Vancouver.
-Sets include Pop Tate's Chock'lit Shoppe, a copy of the functioning diner used in the pilot that is so realistic a truck driver parked his 18-wheeler there, believing that it was open.
+Sets included Pop Tate's Chock'lit Shoppe, a copy of the functioning diner used in the pilot that is so realistic a truck driver parked his 18-wheeler there, believing that it was open.
 Season two was also filmed in Vancouver and the nearby Fraser Valley.
 The aerial view of Riverdale is actually drawn from stock footage used in the series Pretty Little Liars and Gilmore Girls, and the landmark settings are the same used in both of the aforementioned series as well as in Hart of Dixie.
 Filming for the second season started on June 22, 2017, and concluded on March 27, 2018.
 Filming for the third season started on July 6, 2018.

 Filming for the fourth season began on July 8, 2019, and was originally expected to end on April 4, 2020.
 Production was suspended on March 11, 2020, as a direct result of the coronavirus pandemic, after a person working on the show came in contact with a person who tested positive for COVID-19.
-Only 19 of the 22 ordered episodes of the fourth season were completed.
+Only nineteen of the twenty-two ordered episodes of the fourth season were completed.
 Series writer Brian E. Paterson later confirmed that they would shoot the remaining two episodes of season four when it was safe to do so.
-The fourth season ultimately concluded with episode 19.
-The remaining three episodes intended for the season will be used for the start of the fifth season.
-The series will then feature a time jump after those episodes.
-Despite a later premiere, season five is not expected to have a shortened episode count.
+The fourth season ultimately concluded with episode nineteen.
+The remaining three episodes intended for the season were used for the start of the fifth season, before the series underwent a five-year time jump.
+Despite a later premiere, season five was not expected to have a shortened episode count.

 Filming for the fifth season began on September 14, 2020.
 The following month, however, filming was suspended for a week due to COVID-19 testing delays.
 Production on season five wrapped-up on June 1, 2021.
 The sixth season commenced production on August 30, 2021, and concluded on June 16, 2022.
-Filming for the seventh and final season began on October 17, 2022, and is scheduled to conclude on June 23, 2023.
+Filming for the seventh and final season began on October 17, 2022, and concluded on June 25, 2023.